avidml/website/exampleSite/content/taxonomy/_index.md

 <!-- The AVID taxonomy consists of categories and subcategories of potential harms encompassing coordinates of responsible AI,such as fairness, robustness, privacy, explainablity, reliability, and alignment.
 Similar to the [MITRE ATT&CK](http://attack.mitre.org/) framework for cybersecurity risks and [MITRE ATLAS](https://atlas.mitre.org/) for adversarial ML threats, the AVID taxonomy will set a common, open standard to evaluate ML systems for downstream responsible behavior.
 Compared to MITRE ATLAS which pertains to intentional attacks on ML systems, the AVID taxonomy will cover the area of *ML failures* that are often unintentional in nature. -->

-This page is part of AVID's taxonomy library.
-AVID's primary focus is the database of GPAI failure evidence, and taxonomies are used to classify and query those records.
+AVID's primary focus is the database of GPAI failure evidence, and taxonomies are used to classify and risk-score those records.
+We maintain a library of taxonomies, including the native AVID taxonomy, that help in this purpose.

 ## AVID Taxonomy